Frank Massa: Working with the U.S. Navy

-A career of innovation
+Career

 In 1945, with his wife Georgiana, Massa founded his own company: Massa Laboratories, Inc., headquartered in Cleveland, where he continued to advance the development of transducers.
 Some of his company's earliest products were high-precision microphones, accelerometers and underwater calibration devices.
 Massa grew a thriving business for five years before moving his operation to Hingham, Massachusetts, to settle into larger and more specialized facilities.

 The company produced passive sonar equipment—enabling submarines to detect surface ships—as well as the equipment a 1985 expedition used to find the sunken RMS Titanic.
 Their devices were used for everything from air ultrasonic applications to whale tracking.
 Continuing his relationship with the Navy, Massa produced the world's largest sonar array in the 1960s, stringing together a 136,000 kg, megawatt sonar array that contained 1,440 separate transducers.

 By the 1970s, the company split its work evenly between underwater applications (oceanography, military scanning sonars and anti-submarine warfare developments) and electro-acoustic systems, including ultrasonic transducers for in-air applications, intrusion alarms, motion detectors, remote-control proximity indicators, and even the first automatic scoring system for bowling.

 Massa remained active as chairman of his company until his death in 1990.
 The Secretary of the Navy, H. Lawrence Garrett III, sent a letter of condolence to Massa's family, praising his contributions to the Navy.